-All Turkish nationals over the age of 18 can exercise the right to vote (Constitution, Article 67).
-The Supreme Election Board is the sole authority in the administration of Turkish elections (Law 298, Article 10).
-The General Directorate of the Electoral Registry, a part of the Supreme Election Board, prepares, maintains and renews the nationwide electoral registry.
+Score 5 All Turkish nationals over the age of 18 can exercise the right to vote (Constitution, Article 67).
+The Supreme Election Board (SEB) is the sole authority in the administration of Turkish elections (Law 298, Article 10).
+The General Directorate of the Electoral Registry, a part of the SBE, prepares, maintains and renews the nationwide electoral registry.

 The ban on military students and conscripts, and the blanket restriction on voting rights for prisoners are disproportionate and at odds with Turkey's international obligations (e.g., Turkey's OSCE commitments).
-About 600,000 citizens were ineligible to vote in the 2017 referendum.
-Moreover, special security zones were in place in a few provinces in the southeast of Turkey, which affected about 700,000 voters.
+About six million young people waiting to vote in November 2019 could not vote because early elections were held in June 2018.

 In 2008, the parliament passed a law facilitating voting for Turkish citizens who are not living or present in Turkey during elections (Law 5749).
-In the 2015 parliamentary elections, about 54 million voters were registered domestically, along with an additional 2.8 million voters living abroad.
-More than one million voters cast their votes abroad.
+In the 2018 early parliamentary and presidential elections, about 1.5 million votes, or half of the registered voters in total, were cast abroad.
 The distance of polling stations from residents' homes and the comparatively short voting period can be considered as potentially major obstacles to voting.

-Turkey has a passive electoral registration system maintained by the Supreme Election Board.
+Turkey has a passive electoral registration system maintained by the SBE.
 Despite the recent revision of the national electoral registry based on an address-registration system, critics have noted that the number of registered voters and the number of eligible citizens registered in the address system do not match.
-In autumn 2015, these critics argued that about 672,000 citizens are missing from the electoral rolls.
-However, OSCE reports have judged the registration process to be reliable and inclusive.

-Parliamentary and local elections are conducted by local election boards under the supervision of the Supreme Election Board.
+Disabled voters sometimes face difficulties, as many polling stations lack appropriate access facilities.
+Parliamentary and local elections are conducted by local election boards under the supervision of the SBE.
 These local boards verify election returns and conduct investigations of irregularities, complaints and objections, with the national board providing a final check.
-Vote and Beyond (Oy ve Ötesi), a nongovernmental organization, reported no significant violations of the law at the polling stations in 2015.
-Whether thousands of citizens, who were detained following the failed coup attempt or had their passports confiscated and cannot leave the country, will have their democratic rights restricted remains to be seen.
+According to an independent report, during the 2018 elections, 127 attacks were organized, four people were killed and 90 people were injured, while 387 people were detained and 15 people were jailed.